Jersey Shore: Laurence Harbor (Old Bridge)

-Laurence Harbor is an unincorporated community located in Old Bridge.
-The waterfront neighborhood looks directly upon many points in New York City, including Staten Island's South Shore; the Verrazzano-Narrows Bridge; Lower Manhattan (and the Empire State Building in Midtown Manhattan on a clear night); and Brooklyn.
-The New Jersey Transit Railroad no longer has a station in Laurence Harbor.
-It had a Morgan station during most of the 1st half of the 20th century, located right across Cheesequake Creek, sometimes referred to locally as "The Front", from Laurence Harbor, dividing the community into eastern and western sections.
+Laurence Harbor is an unincorporated community located in Old Bridge Township.
+The waterfront neighborhood looks directly upon many points in New York City, including Staten Island's South Shore; the Verrazzano–Narrows Bridge; Lower Manhattan (and the Empire State Building in Midtown Manhattan on a clear night); and Brooklyn.
+The NJ Transit Railroad no longer has a station in Laurence Harbor.
+It had a Morgan station during most of the first half of the 20th century, located right across Cheesequake Creek, sometimes referred to locally as "The Front", from Laurence Harbor, dividing the community into eastern and western sections.
 Cliffwood Beach also borders Laurence Harbor when traveling south.
-Morgan is named after the 1703 family that had 645 acres (2.61 km2) here and were cousins of the infamous pirate captain Henry Morgan.
-Morgan is located one mile to the northwest, across the Cheesequake Creek and the Morgan Bridge on New Jersey Route 35.
+Morgan is named after the 1703 family that had 645 acres here and were cousins of the infamous pirate captain Henry Morgan.
+Morgan is located one mile to the northwest, across the Cheesequake Creek and the Morgan Bridge on Route 35.
 The Morgan Draw carries the North Jersey Coast Line.

 Laurence Harbor is home to Old Bridge Waterfront Park, which consists of a new boardwalk (the old boardwalk was destroyed in the 1940–1950s) that was completed in 2002.
-The beachfront was redone through a joint venture by Old Bridge Township, New Jersey, and Middlesex County Parks Department.
-It extends approximately one mile from the Old Bridge Police substation south, to the Aberdeen Township neighborhood of Cliffwood Beach, running parallel with New Jersey Route 35.
+The beachfront was redone through a joint venture by Old Bridge, New Jersey, and Middlesex County Parks Department.
+It extends approximately 1 mi from the Old Bridge Police substation south, to the neighborhood of Cliffwood Beach, running parallel with Route 35.
 This area is very popular for fishing as three jetties extend into Raritan Bay and are in excellent condition, have been consistent well-maintained.
 The park's boardwalk is also popular for jogging and dog walking.
 At the northern parking lot of the park, there is bay beach swimming access along with a bathroom and showers.